boomcan90/Uniswap-v2/README.md

     2. UniswapV2ERC20 Contract Address
     3. CMUToken Contract Address
     4. TartanToken Contract Address

+   As a part of this, we are deploying the Factory and it's requirements - one of them being the [UniswapV2Pair.sol](core/contracts/UniswapV2Pair.sol) contract.
+This defines the way that an arbitrary ERC20 token can be transferred for another arbitrary ERC20 token.

 4. Next, run the command `truffle console`.
 This should connect to the ganache instance.
    Within this shell, run the following commands: